-- You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again. - If a pupil requests it, a question may be read to the pupil on a one-to-one basis. - If reading to a pupil, you can read words and numbers but not mathematical symbols.
+- You may use photocopying to enlarge pages from the test papers as part of the access arrangements for specific pupils. - You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again. - If a pupil requests it, a question may be read to the pupil on a one-to-one basis. - If reading to a pupil, you can read words and numbers but not mathematical symbols.
 This is to ensure that pupils are not given an unfair advantage by having the function inadvertently explained by reading its name. - For pupils with hearing impairment, be careful when signing numbers, mathematical signs and words.
-In particular, be careful when signing the following: - Q9: Take care if signing circumference, diameter, radius.
-The words may be finger spelled or signed. - Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs. - At a pupil's request, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by interpreting it. - The following examples illustrate how to deal with some common situations.
+In particular, be careful when signing the following: